Bee House Setup Guide: Where and How to Install

 Best Practices Checklist

-• Mount securely on a steady surface (fence, wall, post, or tree trunk).
-The house should not sway in the wind.
+• Mount securely on a wall, fence, or post.
+Houses should not sway.

 Good vs. Bad Bee Houses

-• Bamboo bundles or plastic blocks that can’t be opened/cleaned (harbor pests & pathogens).
+• Bamboo bundles or plastic blocks that can’t be opened

 Upgrade Old Houses in Your Community

-If you see a worn-out or poorly designed bee house nearby, consider offering a healthier alternative and sharing this neighbor-friendly pamphlet.
-A clean, bee-safe house helps protect local pollinators and inspires better care.
+If you see an unhealthy bee house nearby, consider offering a healthier alternative and sharing this neighbor-friendly pamphlet.

 Learn More